pankaj_1310@yahoo.co.in +91 8287883005, 9810790063

 • Venetian blind artifact (shadows) – a sonographic finding typically associated with adenomyosis can also occur in uterine fibroids.
 The posterior shadowing may be dense or striated (comb-like).
 This is believed to be caused by the transitional zone between apposed tissues of different acoustic properties such as fibrous tissue and smooth muscle, as well as refraction from the edges of whorls and bundles of smooth muscle.
 Very helpful in differentiating an exophytic leiomyoma from an adnexal or ovarian mass

-• Peripheral blood flow on colour or power doppler images. fibroids appear as “ring of fire” on power doppler Fibroids which are necrotic or have undergone torsion will show absence of flow
+• Peripheral blood flow on colour or power doppler images.
+Fibroids appear as “ring of fire” on power doppler Fibroids which are necrotic or have undergone torsion will show absence of flow

 • Increased blood velocity and decreased RI and PI in both uterine arteries occur in patients with uterine leiomyomas compared to healthy volunteers .This feature may have predictable value in growth rate evaluation of a benign uterine mass.